Kaudia Forest

 The real historical importance of Kaudia Forest grew in the late 20th and early 21st century when eco-tourism became popular.
 Unlike traditional tourism, which sometimes damages nature, eco-tourism focuses on enjoying nature responsibly.

-Kaudia Forest became a favorite place for activities like:
+Kaudia Forest became a favourite place for activities like:

-• Photography and birdwatching, since the forest is home to colorful species.
+Photography and birdwatching, since the forest is home to colourful species.

 Local villagers also started participating by offering guided tours and homestays, which gave them income while ensuring the forest was respected.